ibm-watson-iot/iot-java/samples/iotfdeviceclient/java_cli_for_historian.rst

 The response will contain the generated authentication tokens for all devices.
 Application must make sure to record these tokens when processing the response.
 The Internet of Things Foundation will not able to retrieve lost authentication tokens.

-Refer to the Bulk Operations section of the `IBM IoT Foundation API <https://docs.internetofthings.ibmcloud.com/swagger/v0002.html>`__ for more information about the response codes and model.

 Delete Devices in bulk
 ~~~~~~~~~~~~~~~~~~~~~~~~